facelessuser/SerializedDataConverter/docs/usage.md

     "bplist_language": "Packages/Text/Plain text.tmLanguage",
 ```

-## convert\_on\_save
+### convert_on_save
-When a file with the specified extension is saved, the plugin will automatically run the conversion command on the file to save the converted form to disk as well.
+When a file with the specified extension is saved, the plugin will automatically run the conversion command on the file and save the converted form to the disk.

 ```javascript
     "convert_on_save": [